CSS Variables

 More advanced details of CSS Variables — Grammar, Interfaces like CSSRule, CSSVariablesRule, CSSVariablesDeclaration, CSSValue, CSSVariable, etc — are discussed in details at the CSS Variables Note.

-Ok, so what if I want to start using CSS Variables now?
+What if you want to start using CSS Variables now?

 There are many hacked solutions available at the moment, though restricted to PHP environment, to inject variables inside your CSS.
 Some of them like CSS-PHP Variable and Variables in your CSS via PHP treats CSS like PHP and thus able to inject PHP variables rendering them inside your CSS codes.